arbor-sim/arbor/doc/python.rst

     pip install git+https://github.com/arbor-sim/arbor.git

 .. note::
     You will need to have some development packages installed in order to build Arbor this way.

-For Debian/Ubuntu: `sudo apt install build-essential python-dev`, Fedora/Red Hat/CentOS: `sudo yum install @development-tools python-devel`.
+    - Debian/Ubuntu: `sudo apt install build-essential python-dev`
+    - Fedora/Red Hat/CentOS: `sudo yum install @development-tools python-devel`.

 .. note::
-    Arbor's Setuptools process simplifies installation for common configurations on laptops and workstations by calling CMake under the hood.

     To install Arbor on a HPC cluster, or to configure Arbor with system-specific options, we recommend using the :ref:`CMake build process <installarbor>`.